Scribbly-Fun/Scribbly.Stencil/README.md

 With `Scribbly.Stencil` endpoints are declared as a static method and automatically mapped to an HTTP request.
 The generator will accept several type configurations however the enclosing class **MUST** be a ``public partial class``.
-The method signature **MAY** be private or public, static or an instance member..
+The method signature **MAY** be private or public, static or an instance member.

 ```csharp
 public partial class BreakfastEndpoints